Rules of Engagement - The Recruitment Events Co.

 RL Hub & WhatsApp

 Follow the group’s guidelines: Follow any additional guidelines or rules established by the group’s moderators.
-Failure to do so may result in being removed from the group.
+We reserve the right to remove any member from the WA group that goes against any of these guidelines.